 Inappropriate child feeding practices are identified as one of the main contributing factors to poor nutritional habits in Jamaica.
 These practices, it is noted, begin in children from infancy and carry over into adulthood.
 Indeed, eating practices during pregnancy and before birth can affect brain development during the critical period of growth up to two (2) years and this determines learning capacity for life.
 Research has even shown that the effects of poor eating habits can be passed from one generation to the next as epi-genetic pre-disposition and contribute to the child's potential for chronic disorders.
-A high percentage of the country's population is classified as obese/overweight and between 2008 and 2016, the percentage of adults identified as obese increased by 33 percent (Pan American Health Organisation, 2016).
+A high percentage of the country's population is classified as obese/overweight; and between 2008 and 2016, the percentage of adults identified as obese increased by 33 percent (Pan American Health Organisation, 2016) and the most recent Jamaica Health and Lifestyle Survey 2016-17 showed that 54 percent of adults were classified as overweight/obese (MoHW, 2018)